learning-zone/angular-basics/README.md

 });
 ```

-**5. Reusable CSS with BEM and SASS**
+**5. Reusable CSS with BEM and SASS:**

 Sass has been an all-time favorite for writing structured and maintainable CSS for large projects.
 We combined this with the BEM methodology which helps to create extendable and reusable interface components.

-**6. GZIP**
+**6. GZIP:**

 Gzip is a file format and also a method of compressing files (making them smaller) for faster network transfers.
 It allows your web server to provide files with a smaller size that will be loaded faster by your browser.
 Compression of your files with gzip typically saves around fifty to seventy percent of the file size.

-**7. AOT**
+**7. AOT:**

 The ahead-of-time (AOT) compiler can catch template errors early and improve performance by compiling at build time.

-  * **AOT ENSURES**
+**AOT ENSURES:**

 * Faster rendering
 * Fewer asynchronous requests
 * Smaller Angular framework download size
 * Earlier detection of template errors
 * Better security

 <div align="right">
   <b><a href="#table-of-contents">↥ back to top</a></b>